Boers: Dutch free immigrants

 VOC authorities had been endeavouring to induce gardeners and small farmers to emigrate from Europe to South Africa, but with little success.
-They were only able to attract a few families through tales of wealth, but the Cape had little charm in comparison.
-In October 1670, however, the Chamber of Amsterdam announced that a few families were willing to leave for the Cape and Mauritius during the following December.
-Among the new names of burghers at this time are Jacob and Dirk van Niekerk, Johannes van As, Francois Villion, Jacob Brouwer, Jan van Eden, Hermanus Potgieter, Albertus Gildenhuis, and Jacobus van den Berg.
+They were only able to attract a few families through the promise of wealth, but the Cape had little to offer.
+In October 1670, however, the Chamber of Amsterdam announced that a few families were willing to leave for the Cape and Mauritius the following December.
+Among the new names of burghers at this time were Jacob and Dirk van Niekerk, Johannes van As, Francois Villion, Jacob Brouwer, Jan van Eden, Hermanus Potgieter, Albertus Gildenhuis, and Jacobus van den Berg.

 French Huguenots

 During 1688–1689, the colony was greatly strengthened by the arrival of nearly two hundred French Huguenots, who were political refugees from the religious wars in France following the revocation of the Edict of Nantes.
 They joined colonies at Stellenbosch, Drakenstein, Franschhoek and Paarl.
-The influence of the Huguenots on the character of the colonists was marked, leading to the VOC directing in 1701 that only Dutch should be taught in schools.
+The Huguenots had a marked influence on the character of the colony, leading the VOC in 1701 to mandate that only Dutch be taught in schools.
 This resulted in the Huguenots assimilating by the middle of the 18th century, with a loss in the use and knowledge of French.
-The colony gradually spread eastwards, and in 1754 land as far as Algoa Bay was included in the colony.
+The colony gradually spread eastwards, and by 1754 land as far as Algoa Bay was included in the colony.

 At this time the European colonists numbered eight to ten thousand.
 They possessed numerous slaves, grew wheat in sufficient quantity to make it a commodity crop for export, and were famed for the good quality of their wines.
 But their chief wealth was in cattle.
 They enjoyed considerable prosperity.

 Through the latter half of the 17th and the whole of the 18th century, troubles arose between the colonists and the government as the VOC administration was despotic.
-Its policies were not directed at development of the colony, but to using it to profit the VOC.
-VOC closed the colony against free immigration, kept the whole of the trade in its own hands, combined the administrative, legislative and judicial powers in one body, prescribed to the farmers the nature of the crops they were to grow, demanded a large part of their produce as a kind of tax, and made other exactions.
+Its policies were not directed at development of the colony, but to profit the VOC.
+The VOC closed the colony against free immigration, kept the whole of the trade in its own hands, combined the administrative, legislative and judicial powers into one body, mandated the cultivation of certain crops, and demanded a large part of their produce as a kind of tax, among other exactions.